Cletus-FTL30/gatekeeper/README.md

 | **Added exclusion** | A new filter or exclusion suppresses events that were previously detected. |
 | **Condition change** | Detection-condition logic is altered in a way that may weaken the intended rule semantics. |

-GateKeeper also evaluates non-weakening changes, including unchanged rules, legitimate modifications, cosmetic edits, and strengthened rules, to determine whether the system can distinguish weakening from harmless changes.
+The evaluation also includes non-weakening changes, such as unchanged rules, legitimate changes, cosmetic edits, and strengthened rules.

 ---